solesen1992/Pokedex/README.md

 # Pokedex
-Pokémon dictionary with (almost) all the species.
+Pokémon dictionary with 151 pokémon species.
 The application fetches data from the PokeAPI and displays a list of Pokémon with search and sorting functionalities.
+It's possible to add up till 1,025 pokémon but for now, we'll just fetch the first 151.

 The Pokémon dictionary is made in HTML, CSS, and JavaScript.
+It fetches data from the PokeAPI.

 The project has the following components:
 - API Configuration